PolitecnicoDAW-2019/Pract3-Pizzeria-Roberto/README.md

 - [x] Create individual price of each pizza
 - [x] Create "Clear shopping cart" button
 - [x] Create Ingredient list
-- [ ] Create clear Pizza
+- [x] Create clear Pizza
 - [x] Select of pizza size
 - [x] Adding custom pizzas to shopping cart
-- [ ] Allow user to give a name to the pizza
+- [x] Allow user to give a name to the pizza
-- [ ] Move total price outside of the list to avoid it from being erased
+- [x] Move total price outside of the list to avoid it from being erased
+- [x] Use Enum each time that I use the "selectedValue"
-- [ ] Enum of deleting and adding ingredients to pizza list
+- [x] Enum of deleting and adding ingredients to pizza list
+- [ ] Compare to of Pizza Object (?) // thx Alex
+- [ ] Divide Pizza.view.DOM
+- [ ] Improve CSS